joeyhage/homebridge-alexa-smarthome/README.md

 - Only Amazon credentials needed to configure this plugin rather than credentials for all your devices.
 - This plugin does not store your Amazon username or password.
 Instead, it uses session cookies that are valid for up to 14 days.

+### Air quality monitors

+All of the following are supported depending on what your device measures:

+- Air quality score (Excellent / Fair / Poor)
+- Particulate matter density (PM2.5)
+- VOC Density
+- Carbon monoxide levels
+- Relative humidity percent
+- Temperature

+When you first add an Air Quality Monitor to HomeKit, the above measurements may appear in the Default Room but can be assigned to any room you choose.

 ### Echo devices

 Echo devices appear in HomeKit as Televisions which enables media control via the [Control Center remote controls](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos).